MohammedZaheed/INS/README.md

 This repository contains Python and C++ implementations of various classical and modern cryptographic ciphers.
 These ciphers demonstrate fundamental encryption techniques and serve as a foundation for understanding modern cryptography.

-## Implemented Ciphers
+# Implemented Ciphers

+## **1. Caesar Cipher**
-- **Caesar Cipher** - A simple substitution cipher that shifts characters by a fixed number of positions in the alphabet.
+The Caesar cipher is a simple substitution cipher that shifts characters by a fixed number of positions in the alphabet.
+For example, with a shift of 3, 'A' becomes 'D', 'B' becomes 'E', and so on.
+The decryption process reverses this shift.
+While easy to implement, it is highly vulnerable to frequency analysis due to its predictable shifting pattern.

+## **2. Monoalphabetic Cipher**
-- **Monoalphabetic Cipher** - A substitution cipher where each letter in the plaintext is replaced with a corresponding letter from a fixed shuffled alphabet.
+A monoalphabetic cipher replaces each letter in the plaintext with a corresponding letter from a fixed, shuffled alphabet.
+Unlike the Caesar cipher, where the shift is uniform, the mapping in a monoalphabetic cipher is arbitrary, making it slightly more secure.
+However, it remains vulnerable to frequency analysis, as common letters in the plaintext still appear frequently in the ciphertext.

+## **3. Playfair Cipher**
-- **Playfair Cipher** - A digraph substitution cipher that encrypts pairs of letters using a 5x5 matrix.
+The Playfair cipher encrypts pairs of letters (digraphs) using a 5x5 matrix constructed from a keyword.
+If a pair contains the same letter, a filler letter (such as 'X') is inserted.
+The encryption follows these rules:
-- **Hill Cipher** - A polygraphic substitution cipher based on matrix multiplication.
-- **Vigenère Cipher** - A polyalphabetic substitution cipher that encrypts text using a repeating keyword-based shifting technique.
+- If the letters appear in the same row of the matrix, they are replaced by the letters to their right (wrapping around if necessary).
+- If the letters appear in the same column, they are replaced by the letters below them.
+- Otherwise, they are replaced by the letters at the opposite corners of the rectangle they form in the matrix.
+The Playfair cipher provides better security than simple substitution ciphers but is still susceptible to frequency analysis if enough ciphertext is available.

+## **4. Hill Cipher**
+The Hill cipher is a polygraphic substitution cipher that encrypts blocks of letters using matrix multiplication.
+A key matrix is used to transform a block of plaintext letters into ciphertext.
+The decryption process involves computing the inverse of the key matrix and applying it to the ciphertext blocks.
+This cipher is resistant to simple frequency analysis but can be broken if an attacker gains knowledge of the key matrix or sufficient plaintext-ciphertext pairs.

+## **5. Vigenère Cipher**
+The Vigenère cipher is a polyalphabetic substitution cipher that uses a repeating keyword to determine the shift for each letter in the plaintext.
+The encryption process involves:
+- Aligning the keyword with the plaintext.
+- Shifting each letter of the plaintext based on the corresponding letter in the keyword.
+- Wrapping around if the keyword is shorter than the plaintext.
+Decryption is performed by shifting in the opposite direction using the same keyword.
+While the Vigenère cipher overcomes some weaknesses of the Caesar cipher, it can still be broken using frequency analysis techniques like Kasiski examination.

+## **6. Feistel Cipher**
-- **Feistel Cipher** - A symmetric encryption algorithm that splits plaintext into two halves and processes them through multiple rounds using a round function, key, and XOR operations.
-It forms the basis of many modern block ciphers like DES.
+A Feistel cipher is a symmetric encryption algorithm that splits the plaintext into two halves and processes them through multiple rounds.
+Each round consists of:
-- **DES (Data Encryption Standard)** - A symmetric block cipher that encrypts data using a series of complex permutations and substitutions.
+- Applying a round function to one half of the data using a subkey.
+- XOR-ing the result with the other half.
+- Swapping the halves before the next round.
+This structure allows for easy encryption and decryption by reversing the order of subkeys.
+Many modern ciphers, including DES, are based on the Feistel structure.

+## **7. DES (Data Encryption Standard)**
+DES is a symmetric block cipher that encrypts data in 64-bit blocks using a 56-bit key.
+It operates through 16 rounds of Feistel transformations, each involving substitution and permutation functions.
+Key expansion is used to generate a different subkey for each round.
+DES was widely used for decades but is now considered insecure due to its relatively short key length, making it vulnerable to brute-force attacks.

+## **8. RSA (Rivest-Shamir-Adleman)**
+RSA is an asymmetric encryption algorithm that relies on the mathematical properties of prime factorization.
+It involves three key steps:
+- **Key Generation:** Two large prime numbers are selected, and their product forms the modulus.
+A public key exponent is chosen, and a private key exponent is computed based on the totient function.
+- **Encryption:** The plaintext message is raised to the power of the public key exponent and taken modulo the product of the primes.
+- **Decryption:** The ciphertext is raised to the power of the private key exponent and taken modulo the product of the primes.
+RSA provides strong security for secure communications, digital signatures, and key exchange protocols.
+Its security relies on the difficulty of factoring large numbers, making it resistant to brute-force attacks.

 ## Prerequisites